-- be covered by professional indemnity insurance. - 4.
-Take due account of ACC's general guidance notes and communications relating to counselling and/or supervision practice. - 5.
-Keep us informed by notifying us of: - practice breaks (guidelines available on ACC's website); - any complaints and sanctions arising from a professional membership; - any civil or criminal proceedings relevant to your practice and/or that risk bringing the profession into disrepute. - 6.
+- any civil or criminal proceedings relevant to your practice and/or that risk bringing the profession into disrepute. - any event such as a significant health diagnosis that might affect your fitness to practice. - 6.
 Ensure that you use the approved ACC logo and Professional Standards Authority (PSA) accredited register quality mark.
 Please note the PSA's accredited register quality mark is not to be used if you are based overseas and working with overseas clients.
 For further guidance contact office@acc-uk.org. - 7.
 Ensure that directory entries and other public content describing your practice do not mislead the public about your professional membership(s), training, skills and competence, nor make unproven claims about the services you offer; ensure that they adhere to the Advertising Standards Authority CAP Code.
-In line with counselling ethics you should have distinct and sufficient training to work in specialist areas such as with children and young people, couples and families etc. This also applies to any publicly advertised adjunct therapies to which your profession as a counsellor may be seen to add legitimacy (for example coaching or spiritual direction).
+In line with counselling ethics you should have distinct and sufficient training to work in specialist areas, such as with children and young people, couples and families etc. This also applies to any publicly advertised adjunct therapies1 to which your profession as a counsellor may be seen to add legitimacy (for example, coaching or spiritual direction).
+Also ensure that you maintain your professional integrity on any social media sites.2